Norovirus: Epidemiology

 Laboratory reports of norovirus infections in England and Wales 2000–2012.
 Source: HPA, NB Testing methods changed in 2007.

 Norovirus causes about 18% of all cases of acute gastroenteritis worldwide.
-It is relatively common in developed countries and in low-mortality developing countries (20% and 19% respectively) compared to high-mortality developing countries (14%).
-Proportionately it causes more illness in people in the community or in hospital outpatients (24% and 20% respectively) as compared with hospital inpatients (17%) in whom other causes are more common.
+It is relatively common in developed countries and in low-mortality developing countries (20% and 19%, respectively) compared to high-mortality developing countries (14%).
+Proportionately, it causes more illness in people in the community or in hospital outpatients (24% and 20% respectively) as compared with hospital inpatients (17%), in whom other causes are more common.
+Norovirus is considered to be an extremely contagious virus, with a basic reproduction number ($R_0$) estimated around 7.2; the estimated R0 also ranges from 2.1 to as high as 14, based on different conditions.
+As few as 10 Norovirus virions are needed to infect a person.

 Age and emergence of new norovirus strains do not appear to affect the proportion of gastroenteritis attributable to norovirus.

 In the United States, the estimated annual number of norovirus cases As of in 2023 was 21 million, representing a rate of 6,270 cases per 100,000 individuals.

 Norovirus is a common cause of epidemics of gastroenteritis on cruise ships.
 The CDC, through its Vessel Sanitation Program, records and investigates outbreaks of gastrointestinal illness – mostly caused by norovirus – on cruise ships with both a US and foreign itinerary; there were 12 in 2015, and 10 from 1 January to 9 May 2016.
 An outbreak may affect over 25% of passengers, and a smaller proportion of crew members.